Kshitij-Banerjee/Blog/_posts/2017-01-24-The-Laptop-Setup.markdown

  a - Vim for the browser - So you're hands stay home while surfing as well :)

+`TODO : Add Tmux section`

 I'll keep adding as I encounter stuff, but hopefully now your desktop is a nice tone of solarized and your hands are much at ease.

-Happy Computing.
-Ciao!
+_Happy Computing.
+Ciao!_